tashoym94/TPS25-SQLITE/README Teacher.md

 ### SELECT vs SELECT DISTINCT

-**In what situations may we want to see everything in a colum vs. every unique thing in a column?**
+**In what situations may we want to see everything in a column vs. every unique thing in a column?**

 ```sql
 SELECT zipcode FROM demographics;            -- lists every zipcode